JanikvA/NBA-Game-Prediction/README.md

 The above figure shows a closure test.
 In the top most panel a histogram is shown in which each game is sorted into bins based on the predicted win probability for the home team using the FTE-Elo algorithm.
 The red colored portion of the histograms are the games in which the home team has actually won.
 In the middle panel the red markers show the actual win probability, i.e. the fraction of red in the bins compared to the whole bin.
 The bottom panel shows the ratio of predicted win probability and actual win probability.
-For a perfect algorithm these should be 1.
+For a perfect algorithm these should be compatible with 1.

 The pearson correlation of a selection of features can be seen in the following two plots: